-The ECL assessment involves estimation uncertainty heightened by the global economic slowdown ensuing the COVID-19 pandemic, such as a slow down in payment collections from the customers.
-Significant management judgement is required to assess recoverability of debts from known customers who are potentially more negatively impacted by COVID-19.
-Forward looking adjustments, such as economic data, by management have incorporated potential impact of the COVID-19 pandemic.
+The ECL assessment involves estimation uncertainty heightened by the global economic slowdown ensuing the evolving uncertainties including COVID-19 pandemic, such as a slow down in payment collections from the customers.
+Significant management judgement is required to assess recoverability of debts from known customers who are potentially more negatively impacted by the evolving uncertainties including COVID-19.
+Forward looking adjustments, such as economic data, by management have incorporated potential impact of the evolving uncertainties including COVID-19 pandemic.